Should They Spend More Money on Bank Advertising?By Tom Dougherty

 So…if a bank brand comes to an agency with a goal of increasing awareness, the simplest and surest means is to increase the bank’s ad spending on bank advertising.

-Often the bank brand is told that if the goal is to increase market share requires the bank have a dominant share of voice.
+Often the bank brand is told that if the goal is to increase market share requires the bank has a dominant share of voice.
 The question is…does this have to be the case?

 The Bank Advertising/Relationship